ClaudioLutz/JobSearchAI/README.md

 ## Overview

-JobsearchAI is a system that matches job listings with candidate CVs using AI-powered semantic matching.
+JobsearchAI is a secure, multi-user system that matches job listings with candidate CVs using AI-powered semantic matching.
 It scrapes job data, processes CVs, finds suitable matches, generates personalized motivation letters and email texts, and converts them to Word documents.
-A web dashboard provides an interface for managing the system.
+A comprehensive authentication system protects all functionality, while a web dashboard provides an intuitive interface for managing the system.

 The codebase has been optimized with a centralized configuration module and utility packages that improve error handling, reduce code duplication, and enhance API usage without introducing breaking changes.